ianrenton/ianrenton.com/_planesailing/2024-08-18-plane-sailing-2024-hardware.markdown

 title: 2024 Hardware Stack
 slug: plane-sailing-2024-hardware
 date: 2024-08-18 00:00:00
+image: /hardware/planesailing/stack-main.jpg
+description: "A new set of hardware for the main Plane/Sailing system"
 ---

 In the summer of 2014, I once again updated Plane/Sailing's hardware design.
 It now looks like this!
 Background, build process and bill of materials are below.